 Commissioner Velasquez stated it is a good point Commissioner Kesl brought up.
-She is fine either way and understands November bringing in more voters.
+She is fine either way but prefers November because more voters come to the polls.

 Vice Mayor Paul stated that she is fine with March elections and the primary presidential elections are every 4 years and ours are every 2 years.